 Highway 101 between the Ventura County line and Milpas Street to provide HOV lanes on both sides of the freeway, commuter rail service between Ventura County and Goleta, extensive transportation demand management programs, and intelligent transportation systems (ITS) improvements.
 It should be noted that each of these are considered feasible transportation control measures.
 However, some elements are entirely dependent on the Measure D sales tax being renewed, particularly the commuter rail proposal.
 The long-term solutions identified in the 101-In-Motion Plan will be incorporated into the 101 Deficiency Plan and the Regional Transportation Plan for Santa Barbara County.
 Major elements of the 101-In-Motion Plan are also being incorporated into the 2007 Plan as transportation control measures.
 With the community consensus achieved through the outreach process, all of the elements of the 101 Deficiency Plan and 101-In-Motion Implementation Plan are now proposed for adoption.

-It should be noted that two of the measures proposed for adoption will likely be implemented beyond the horizon year of this Clean Air Plan; the construction of an HOV lane from the Ventura County line to Milpas Street and operational improvements from Milpas Street to Fairview Avenue.
+It should be noted that some of the measures proposed for adoption will likely be implemented beyond the horizon year of this Clean Air Plan.